 Your infectious diseases and travel medicine specialist in Barcelona

 Infectious diseases are caused by pathogenic microorganisms such as bacteria, viruses, parasites or fungi.
-An infectious diseases doctor is the specialist involved in the treatment of all infectious processes such as HIV, hepatitis, infections in immunocompromised hosts, tropical diseases, sexually transmitted infections and bacterial infections such as recurrent urinary tract infections, skin infections and all other type of contagious and transmitted disease, included COVID-19.
+An infectious diseases doctor is the specialist involved in the treatment of all infectious processes such as HIV, hepatitis, infections in immunocompromised hosts, tropical diseases, sexually transmitted infections and bacterial infections such as recurrent urinary tract infections, skin infections and all other types of contagious and transmitted diseases, including COVID-19.

-Travel medicine is a medical specialty that has recently emerged, mainly due to the increasing frequency of international travel, especially to tropical areas.
+Travel medicine is a medical specialty that has recently emerged, mainly due to the increasing frequency of international travel, notably to tropical areas.

 Travel health advice is extremely important when visiting specific countries.
 Our Travel Medicine unit in Barcelona is your one-stop shop for all your health and vaccination needs during your vacation.